End-to-End Tutorial: Zero to Budget-Guarded LLM Call

 const result = await ask("Hello"); // Budget reserved → LLM called → cost committedINFO

 This code requires a running Cycles server.
 The tutorial below walks you through setting one up with Docker in about 2 minutes.
-If you just want to see the demo without any setup, try the Runaway Agent Demo instead.
+If you just want to see a demo without any setup, check the Demos page instead.

 Step 1: Start the Cycles stack